tshepang/blog/content/the-firm-1993.md

     needed for the story.
 That however shouldn't make us ignore the fact that it was performed well.

-There's a bunch of desirable gals too, not least of which was the great Holly Hunter herself.
+There's a bunch of desirable women too, not least of which was the great Holly Hunter herself.
 Another is the wife, and another (the most desirable) is the lady who seduced our hero on the beach in what is easily the silliest moment in the movie.